-ELECTIVE COURSES (ANY ONE)

-Course Title: EDUCATIONAL MANAGEMENT
+SEMESTER-VI ELECTICE COURSES (ANY ONE) Course Title: EDUCATIONAL MANAGEMENT

-Educational management is a field of study and practice concerned with the operation of educational organizations.
+Educational management is a field of study and practice concerned with the operation ofeducational organizations.
 The field draws links from diverse disciplines such as economics, general management & Information technology.
-The course content included in the present program hence includes inputs from varied disciplines and is envisaged to equip the learners to understand the know- how's of managing educational institutes on the basis of total quality management principles.
+The course content included in the presentprogram hence includes inputs from varied disciplines and is envisaged to equip the learnersto understand the know- how's of managing educational institutes on the basis of total qualitymanagement principles.

-After completing the course teacher educators will be able to

-- Explain the concepts and approaches in Educational Management - Describe the skills required for enhancing Quality Management in Education - Demonstrate Human Resource Management-training, development and capacity building. - Explain the skills needed to manage data for various.
-Educational Management Information Systems (EMIS) - Express the need and importance Financial Management
+- Explain the basic Foundations in Educational Management - Describe the skills required for enhancing Quality Management in Education

+• Demonstrate Human Resource Management-training, development and capacity building.

+• Explain the skills needed to manage data for various.
+Educational Management

+Information Systems (EMIS)

+• Express the need and importance Financial Management